A GRAND BLUE MOUNTAINS GUEST HOUSE SINCE 1902

 and is involved in the Sunshine Project - We are carbon neutral!

-Please look after our environment when you come to stay.
+Please look after our environment when you come to stay and leave a light footprint.

 Picture